| Open

 content it is necessary to engineer the size of the “pipe” against

-(e) In an effort to support the prophesied explosion
+expected peak usage. (e) In an effort to support the prophesied explosion

 of rich media content on the internet telecommunications companies